Almost all of us have experienced some kind of traumatic or shocking event.

 1. Treat yourself with love and compassion

 Notice the tendency for the inner critic to start judging you for “not having it all together” or for “being weak.”
 Counteract any critical thought with compassionate and encouraging words.
 For example, you might say to yourself, “It’s OK to feel this way,” “I’m doing the best I can,” “I love you no matter what,” or “I’m here for you.”
 How would you speak to a child who has experienced what you have gone through?
 If it helps, address your kindness to your inner child.
 Treat yourself with love and compassion.
-(If you need more help learning how to be self-nurturing, explore these inner child healing exercises in our Inner Child Journal.)
+(If you need more help learning how to be self-nurturing, explore these inner child healing exercises in our Inner Child Journal or try some of our step-by-step guided Self-Love Journal.)

 2. Allow yourself to feel what you feel